-The NICE guideline for M.E. (undergoing essential updates, though this process is on hold due to the Coronavirus pandemic) and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
+The NICE guideline for M.E. (undergoing essential updates, with a new guideline expected April 2021) and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
 Diagnosis should be made after other possible diagnoses have been excluded and the symptoms have persisted for four months in an adult or three months in a child or young person.

 Because we don’t yet understand the biology of M.E., there are no targeted treatments that work for the majority.
 This differentiates M.E. from other conditions where better understood biomarkers can offer clearer treatment pathways and protocols.
 So a treatment approach that one patient finds effective may or may not have a different impact on someone else with the illness.

 The NICE guideline also states that a diagnosis of M.E. “should be reconsidered if none of the following key features are present:

 - cognitive difficulties